rohitchatla/inoutproj-client/README.md

 - When user accept a worker the work is assigned.
 - After worker completes the work the payment gets done.
 Rating and skill level gets updated for worker.
 - Indigenous chat-engine with Video/Audio calling functionalities for bridging gap between Customers & agent, vice-versa.
+- Custom routines of Computer vision for doc scanning, tessaract-ocr for Aadhar/docs verifications, NLP custom routines using further vote classifier of 5 algos for sentiment analysis of reviews of customer to generate agent's rating

 ### Unique Features